mattermost/mattermost-developer-documentation/site/content/extend/plugins/community_process.md

 ### Basic Code Review

 Basic code review of an experimental plugin involves a quick review by a [core committer](/contribute/getting-started/core-committers/) to verify that the plugin does what it says it does and to provide any guidance and feedback.
 To make it easier to provide feedback, a PR can be made that contains all the code of the plugin that isn't the boilerplate from mattermost-plugin-starter-template.

-[ ] When you are ready to have your plugin start this process, ask in the ~Toolkit channel on the community server.
+- When you are ready for your plugin to start this process, post an introduction in the ~Toolkit channel on the community server.
 E.g., "Hi, I have a plugin that I would like to get reviewed.
-It is called ...."
+It is called ...
+It is designed to ...
+Thanks for reviewing it!"

 ### CI System Setup